MetaCoq/metacoq/README.md

   add a constructor to any inductive type is in [examples/add_constructor.v](https://github.com/MetaCoq/metacoq/tree/coq-8.16/examples/add_constructor.v)

-- An example *extracted* Coq plugin built on the extractable Template Monad, which can be used to derive lenses associated to a record type is in [examples/add_constructor.v](https://github.com/MetaCoq/metacoq/tree/coq-8.16/etest-suite/plugin-demo).
-The plugin runs in OCaml.
+- An example *extracted* Coq plugin built on the extractable Template Monad, which can be used to derive lenses associated to a record type is in [test-suite/plugin-demo](https://github.com/MetaCoq/metacoq/tree/coq-8.16/test-suite/plugin-demo).
+The plugin runs in OCaml and is a template for writing extracted plugins.

 - The test-suite files [test-suite/erasure_test.v](https://github.com/MetaCoq/metacoq/tree/coq-8.16/test-suite/erasure_test.v)
   and [test-suite/safechecker_test.v](https://github.com/MetaCoq/metacoq/tree/coq-8.16/test-suite/safechecker_test.v) show example